BIOS/MBR-based hard drive partitions

 For image-based deployment, boot the PC to Windows PE, and then use the DiskPart tool to create the partition structures on your destination PCs.

-In these DiskPart examples, the partitions are assigned the letters: System=S, Windows=W, and Recovery=R.
+Note In these DiskPart examples, the partitions are assigned the letters: System=S, Windows=W, and Recovery=R.

-We recommend changing the Windows drive letter to a letter that’s near the end of the alphabet, such as W, to avoid drive letter conflicts.
+Change the Windows drive letter to a letter that’s near the end of the alphabet, such as W, to avoid drive letter conflicts.
 Do not use X, because this drive letter is reserved for Windows PE.
 After the device reboots, the Windows partition is assigned the letter C, and the other partitions don’t receive drive letters.

 If you reboot, Windows PE reassigns disk letters alphabetically, starting with the letter C, without regard to the configuration in Windows Setup.
 This configuration can change based on the presence of different drives, such as USB flash drives.